Find out what is the golden ratio and how can you use it? If you don't know what is the golden number, this article is for you.

 Photo by Ryan Searle

 You can use the golden ratio in photography to create balance in a composition.
-Choose the perspective and shooting angle in such a way that the relation between subjects respects the golden ratio.
-You can use this technique in still life photographs, commercial photography, and portraits.
-Experiment with proportions and use color contrast to make your compositions complex and meaningful.
+Choose the perspective and shooting angle in such a way that the relation between subjects respects it.
+You can use this golden section technique in still-life photographs, commercial photography, and portraits.
+Experiment with proportions, and length, and use color contrast to make your compositions with golden mean in photography complex and meaningful.

 Photo by Roberta Sorge

-The use of the golden ratio in photography can be extended by choosing subjects with the desired shapes and proportions, resizing image components to golden ratio dimensions, or adding Fibonacci spiral effects.
-For example, a picture of a rose will be more appealing if you photograph it from the above, framing the spiral arrangement of the petals.
+The use of the golden ratio in photography can be extended by choosing subjects with the desired shapes and proportions, resizing image components to needed dimensions, or adding Fibonacci spiral effects.
+For example, a picture of a rose will be more appealing if you photograph it from above, framing the spiral arrangement of the petals.

 Photo by Dorota Dylka